-The science and technology theme, for example, acknowledges Scotland's role in developing the knowledge and inventions that have shaped modern life.
+The science and technology theme, for example, acknowledged Scotland's role in developing the knowledge and inventions that have shaped modern life.

 From 'Waverley' to 'Rebel Inc'

 Scott's novel 'Waverley' (1814) was the first ever historical novel.
-In contrast there is a 1994 edition of 'Rebel Inc' — the fanzine in which Irving Welsh's 'Trainspotting' began.
+In contrast there was a 1994 edition of 'Rebel Inc' — the fanzine in which Irving Welsh's 'Trainspotting' began.

 Year of celebrations

-Our summer exhibition is part of a year-long celebration of the 500th anniversary of printing in Scotland, with events happening throughout the country.
+Our summer exhibition was part of a year-long celebration of the 500th anniversary of printing in Scotland, with events happening throughout the country.